Mykelz/SneaksHub_REST_API/README.md

 # Ecommerce-REST API
 Welcome to this e-commerce API documentation.
-This API can serve as the backend for your E-commerce platform, Allowing you to register, signIn, create dispand manage your products for Intending customers.
+This API can serve as the backend for your E-commerce platform, Allowing users to register, signIn, create and manage products for Intending customers.
 Whether you're a developer integrating our API into your application or a curious user wanting to understand the technical aspects, this readme will guide you through the process.

 ___